-Spills and Accidents
+• Spills and Accidents

-- General Safety Guidelines - Employees should know the location of the spill cleanup kits.
-Kits for acid, base and solvent spills are available. - Wear the appropriate personal protective equipment when cleaning spills. - Refer to the applicable MSDS for spill procedures. - Acid, base and solvent spills may be cleaned up using the spill kits provided in each laboratory. - All major spills and accidents will be reported immediately to the Supervisor. - i.
-Employees should take necessary steps to help injured worker(s). - ii.
-Major chemical spills should be referred to the chemistry section for spill cleanup.
+General Safety Guidelines

+- Employees should know the location of the spill cleanup kits.
+Kits for acid, base and solvent spills are available. - > Wear the appropriate personal protective equipment when cleaning spills. - > Refer to the applicable MSDS for spill procedures. - Acid, base and solvent spills may be cleaned up using the spill kits provided in each laboratory. - > All major spills and accidents will be reported immediately to the Supervisor. - a) Employees should take necessary steps to help injured worker(s). - b) Major chemical spills should be referred to the chemistry section for spill cleanup.
 Major chemical spills after hours should be referred to the chemist on call.

-Disposal of Chemicals
+• Disposal of Chemicals

-General Disposal

-- Organic solvents will not be disposed of down the sink - Chemical waste will be transported to the chemistry section for disposal. - Hazardous-material waste containers shall have labels indicating their hazards. - Volatile chemicals shall be disposed of only under hoods or in well ventilated areas. - Hazardous materials shall be disposed of as soon as practical.
+- General Disposal - a) Organic solvents will not be disposed of down the sink - b) Chemical waste will be transported to the chemistry section for disposal. - c) Hazardous-material waste containers shall have labels indicating their hazards. - d) Volatile chemicals shall be disposed of only under hoods or in well ventilated areas. - e) Hazardous materials shall be disposed of as soon as practical. - Clandestine Labs

-Clandestine Labs

 Chemicals seized from clandestine labs are considered evidence.
-Refer to the Chemistry Section manuals for storage, transport and disposal information.
+Refer to the chemistry section manuals for storage, transport and disposal information.